- increased appetite and weight gain

 - increased susceptibility to infection

 - adrenal suppression and crisis

-Side effects can be minimized by following doctor's orders and keeping to the lowest dose possible.
-It is also important to avoid self regulation of the dosage, either by adding more or stopping the medication without a schedule.
+Side effects can be minimized by following doctor's orders and taking the lowest effective dose possible.
+It is also important to avoid self-regulation of the dose, either by adding more or stopping the medication without a schedule.

 Corticosteroids - Short-Term Vs. Long-Term Therapy

 High-dose steroids are given occasionally for the most rare, most severe cases of inflammatory disease.
-High-dose is considered daily doses of prednisone at 1 milligram per kilogram of body weight, or approximately 60 milligrams a day, given in divided doses.
-In such cases the steroids are "tapered" as soon as possible.
+A high dose is considered daily doses of prednisone at 1 milligram per kilogram of body weight, or approximately 60 milligrams a day, given in divided doses.
+In such cases, the steroids are "tapered" as soon as possible.

-Corticosteroids must be gradually reduced so as to permit the adrenal glands to resume natural cortisol production.
+Corticosteroids must be gradually reduced in order to permit the adrenal glands to resume natural cortisol production.
 Eliminating doses too quickly can result in adrenal crisis (a life-threatening state caused by insufficient levels of cortisol).

-Another possible complication to coming off steroids is steroid withdrawal syndrome, or rebound effect, which is the body's exaggerated response to removal of the drug.
+Another possible complication associated with discontinuation of steroids is steroid withdrawal syndrome, or rebound effect, which is the body's exaggerated response to removal of the drug.
 Rebound effect can result in fever, muscle pain, and joint pain making it hard for the physician to differentiate between withdrawal symptoms and a flare of the disease itself.

 - 0.6 mg-0.75 mg of betamethasone

 - 25 mg of cortisone